Authing/spa-demo-vue/README.md

 ## Introduction

 You can use Authing to quickly integrate authentication capabilities for new or existing Vue applications.
-This demo will show you how to use the Authing SPA SDK to add authentication capabilities to your Vue application.
+This demo will show you how to use the Authing Browser SDK to add authentication capabilities to your Vue application.

 ## Documentation